3MFConsortium/spec_securecontent/3MF Secure Content.md

 The KEK-CEK wrapping scheme provides efficiency because the (probably large) data in a confidential resource is encrypted/decrypted only once using an efficient symmetric encryption algorithm and KEK approach provides flexibility in controlling who can access the confidential data, by allowing encrypting the CEK with different KEKs.

 The mechanism for storing the CEK in the 3MF is optional.
-It provides a mean to communicate the CEK for eack part.
+It provides a mean to communicate the CEK for each part.
 However, the CEKs might be transferred to the consumer by any other means, externally to the 3MF file.

 ## 1.2 Parts Relationships